sureshsundriyal/rcu-cache/Readme.md

 ```

-In addition to the above methods, the **RCUCache** object also features the
+In addition to the above methods, the **RCUCache** object also has the
 following methods:

 * ```clear()```